What is Hypoglycemia?

 - Do not skip your meals

-- Eat foods that are rich in fibre, such as hard-boiled eggs, whole-grain bread, oatmeal, Greek yogurt, nuts, sardines, tuna, apple with peanut butter, and a vegetable smoothie
+- Eat foods that are rich in fiber, such as hard-boiled eggs, whole-grain bread, oatmeal, Greek yogurt, nuts, sardines, tuna, apple with peanut butter, and a vegetable smoothie

 - Minimize eating cakes or ice cream